-Animal species on the planet age at different rates depending on how time affects their body, we have chosen to focus on dogs for obvious reasons 🙂 .
+Animal species on the planet age at different rates depending on how time affects their body, I have chosen to focus on dogs for obvious reasons 🙂 .
 People often say that 7 human years are equivalent to 1 dog year, but from my research, this is very inaccurate.
 There are a couple of factors which influence a dog’s age as seen below

 First, dogs age differently depending on factors such as breed and size/body mass.
 Smaller dog breeds also tend to live longer than larger breeds, for example, a Lhasa Apsos will most likely live longer than a Great Dane.